xgts/needle-detection/README.md

 Illustration of the needle detection network.
 The resolutions of the input and the features output by each Atrous Multi-Scale Encoding (AMSE) block are annotated.
 The symbol 'D' represents the dilation rate in the AMSE blocks.
 'H'and 'W' represent the height and width of the video frame.

 ## Dataset
 In the "./dataset" directory, we present a portion of the dataset used in our paper.
-Specifically, the content in the "./dataset/sample" directory represents a sequence of the in-vitro dataset, while the content in the "./dataset/tissue" directory represents a sequence of the in-vivo dataset.
+Specifically, the content in the "./dataset/sample" directory represents a sequence of the In vitro dataset, while the content in the "./dataset/tissue" directory represents a sequence of the In vivo dataset.

 ## Result